Credit balance refund policy

 The University reserves the right to transfer the credit balance to other University charges or costs owed by the student.

 In all cases the refund will be made to the original payee.
 This may be the student or a person or organisation paying on the student’s behalf such as a parent, employer or scholarship provider.

 If documentary evidence is required we will explain what we need to see and where the information is to be sent.
 Refund requests will be unable to be completed until all necessary information has been received.

 - Accommodation fees

 - other fees, charges and costs in relation to use of University facilities or the provision of resources and services

-Where the original payment was made by debit or credit card then the refund amount will be sent to the card used.
-If your card has expired then the Income Section will contact the student for up to date payee card details.
-For all other payments the refund will be by bank transfer.
-If we do not hold the payees bank details then Western Union Business Solutions (a University payment service provider) will contact the student on our behalf to obtain these.
-Bank details need to be entered in WUBS secure payment system.
+Where the original payment was made by debit or credit card then the refund amount will be sent to the card used to make the original payment.
+If the card has expired then the Income Section will contact the student to arrange the refund by bank transfer, for all other payments the refund will be by bank transfer.

 - the Income Section will endeavour to refund all eligible students within 4 weeks